madaan/minimal-text-diffusion/README.md

 ### Training

 - To train a model, run `scripts/train.sh`.
-By default, this will train a model on the simple corpus.
-However, as long as you have a corpus of text, you can train a model on it by specifying the path to the corpus in the `--train_data` argument.
+By default, this will train a model on the `simple` corpus.
+However, you can change this to any text file using  `--train_data` argument.
 Note that you may have to increase the sequence length (`--seq_len`) if your corpus is longer than the simple corpus.
 The other default arguments are set to match the best setting I found for the simple corpus (see discussion below).

 - Once training finishes, the model will be saved in `ckpts/simple`.
 You can then use this model to generate samples.